top of page

 DLRC approach to syllabi in the Primary school:

-We follow some guidelines from the Cambridge Learning Outcomes in English, Science & Mathematics but use a variety of textbooks after careful study of what works best.
-In most subjects of study we have devised our own spiral syllabi and learning outcomes that align with our philosophy.
+We follow some guidelines from the Cambridge Learning Outcomes in English, Science and Mathematics but use a variety of textbooks after carefully studying what works best.
+In most study subjects, we have devised our spiral syllabi and learning outcomes that align with our philosophy.
+All our textbooks are school library resources that are reused by students every year.

-DLRC approach to Curriculum in the Primary School:
+DLRC's approach to the Primary School Curriculum:

 Pedagogy + Syllabus + Assessment = Curriculum